varsha13152/tp/docs/DeveloperGuide.md

 1. Unstarring a visitor who is currently starred in the addressbook

     1. Prerequisites: List all visitors using the `list` command.
-Multiple visitors in the list with a few starred.
+Multiple visitors in the list with at least one starred.

     2. Test case: `unstar 1`<br>
        **Note:** Attempt to unstar a visitor who is starred.